Why Are Data Cabling Standards So Important?

 There are three important ways in which cabling standards differ from a user’s point of view:

-In other words, which standard you choose determines what distance it can carry data over, at how high a speed, with what installation constraints.
+In other words, which standard you choose determines what distance it can carry data over, at how high a speed, and with what installation constraints.

 Distance and speed are straightforward.
 For instance, Cat6 cables can carry data at 1 Gbit/s over distances of up to 100 metres, and at 10 Gbit/s over distances of up to 55 metres.